Would you like to do more to raise cancer awareness in your community?

 Our training is always backed up by the latest evidence around cancer prevention, early diagnosis and screening.

 99% of trainees would recommend Talk Cancer to others.

 Who should attend?

-– from practice nurses to receptionists.
+– for all practicew staff.
 The training is all about how anyone can make every contact count, and simple conversations and actions different practice staff can do to play a role in raising awareness of cancer as part of their roles.
 This may be practice nurses having effective conversations about lifestyle and cancer risk, and informed decisions about cancer screening with their patients, or admin staff following up with DNAs for screening appointments, ordering leaflets/videos for the waiting areas, signposting to services etc.